neurodebian/neurodebian/sphinx/index.rst

 Our main goal is to provide neuroscience FOSS for Debian_.
-Thus the whole project would not be possible without the work of over 3,000 Debian_ developers and contributors who are enthusiastically share our goal.
+Thus the whole project would not be possible without the work of over 3,000 Debian_ developers and contributors who are as enthusiastically pursuing a similar goal.
 To add our share -- Debian_ packages of FOSS for neuroscience research -- the `Experimental Psychology Debian packaging project <http://alioth.debian.org/projects/pkg-exppsy>`_ was created to formally join the forces of